How to Address a Skin Allergy in Your Pet

 Cooked Bones

-Despite the fact that cooked bones are lethal for dogs and cats, many people do not think twice before feeding them.
+Although cooked bones are lethal for dogs and cats, many people do not think twice before feeding them.
 Chicken and other poultry bones, being small when cooked, may shatter more readily and penetrate the animal’s digestive system.
 Dogs may eat larger, raw bones without fear of injury if they are free of sharp fragments.

 Xylitol

-A sugar substitute, xylitol is included in sugar-free gum, candies, peanut butter, and baked goods, among other things.
+A sugar substitute, xylitol, is included in sugar-free gum, candies, peanut butter, and baked goods, among other things.
 Because xylitol is poisonous to dogs and may induce vomiting and seizures, it is crucial to read the label before feeding your pet any processed food.

 Milk